 - Prioritize Setting Up Basics – Your first setup should be furniture, beds, and basic appliances.

-- Take Breaks — Moving is very tiring; don’t attempt to do it all in a day.
+- Take Breaks — Moving is tiring; don’t attempt to do it all day.

 10. Settle Into Your New Home